 Through the USABC, VTO supports a variety of research, testing, and benchmarking.
 The group helped develop a number of test procedure manuals, which are available from the USCAR Electrochemical Energy Storage Tech Team Website.
 Repeatable test procedures allow researchers to consistently evaluate batteries on key characteristics such as cycle life and abuse tolerance.
 Benchmark testing for batteries sets a base level to which companies can reliably compare their improvements on a constant basis.

-Other research supported by VTO has helped develop battery cells and modules that help reduce battery cost, increase battery life, and improve performance.
-Research focuses on reducing the cost of systems that manage the temperature of battery systems, increasing batteries' tolerance to abusive conditions, developing computer-aided engineering tools to design batteries, and improving sensors to monitor battery systems.
+Other research supported by VTO has helped develop battery cells and modules that reduce battery cost, increase battery life, and improve performance.
+Research focuses on reducing the cost of technologies that manage the temperature of battery systems, increasing batteries' tolerance to abusive conditions, developing computer-aided engineering tools to design batteries, and improving sensors to monitor battery systems.

 VTO's long-time commitment towards improving Li-ion batteries has already yielded significant results.
-Hybrid electric vehicles from BMW and Mercedes are using Li-ion technology developed under VTO-supported projects with Johnson Controls-Saft.
+Hybrid electric vehicles from BMW and Mercedes are using Li-ion technology developed under VTO-supported projects with Johnson Controls.
 VTO's past research in this area also helped develop the lithium-ion battery technology used in the Chevrolet Volt, the first commercially available PHEV.
-This technology is now being used in a variety of hybrid and plug-in electric vehicles coming on the market now and in the next few years, including the Ford Focus EV.
+This technology is now being used in a variety of hybrid and plug-in electric vehicles on the market now and coming in the next few years, including the Ford Focus EV.